 Broadly conceived, this work falls into the four areas of our office and also intentionally builds synergistic partnerships with key collaborators.
-Here is how we constellate this work:
+Here is how we constellate this work towards institutionalizing a sustainable approach to DEi in faculty affairs and the cumulative scaling we have achieved in the last 3.5 years:

 - Faculty Life Cycles